-4. Optimize your landing pages and website
+4. Optimize your landing pages, website, and mobile versions of each

 5. Leverage all media and organic mentions

-Local SEO is ever-evolving.
+Local SEO is ever-evolving

 Above all, train yourself to see the world through the eyes (and screens) of your customers.
-Check your ranking often and make sure your specials, new products, photos, and reviews are all current.
+Check your ranking often and make sure your specials, new products, photos, and reviews are current.
 Stay active on social media and engage your local community in collaborative marketing efforts.